gaut3/timeflow/README.md

 - Verify entries don't have overlapping time ranges

 ### Holiday file not found
-- Check the file path in settings (Settings → TimeFlow → File Paths)
+- Check the file path in settings (Settings → timeflow → File Paths)
 - Ensure the file exists in your vault
 - File path should be relative to vault root